 • “.DS_Store” files founded on https://live.oculus.com/ :

 • How can the attacker get the file?
-Easy, with a simple google/bing dork for example “site:live.oculus.com filetype(.DS_Store OR DS_Store)” or maybe with manual test on assets or images directories adding .DS_Store at the end of the url ex: “https://live.oculus.com/assets/” + “.DS_Store”, because is a common error upload the DS_Store file when you zip the folder in your macOS and upload the folder to the server), the DS_Store file is not a security issue by itself, i think the security issue is that you have that kind of file published in your web app that let the attacker list the whole directory.
+Easy, with a simple google/bing dork for example “site:live.oculus.com filetype(.DS_Store OR DS_Store)” or maybe with a manual test on assets or image directories adding .DS_Store at the end of the URL ex: “https://live.oculus.com/assets/” + “.DS_Store”, because is a common error upload the DS_Store file when you zip the folder in your macOS and upload the folder to the server), the DS_Store file is not a security issue by itself, I think the security issue is that you have that kind of file published in your web app that let the attacker list the whole directory.

-This time was in inoffensive folder, but think about the impact if you accidentally upload a .DS_Store in the wrong public folder in the server.
+This time was in the inoffensive folder but think about the impact if you accidentally upload a .DS_Store in the wrong public folder on the server.